 BusyCal includes an Info Panel for viewing and editing event details, which may appear in any of three locations: in the righthand sidebar, as a floating window, or as a popover in the main calendar view.
 You can move between fields on the Info Panel with the Tab key.

 The Info Panel can appear in the righthand sidebar, where it’s always available when an event or task is selected.
 To display the Info Panel in the sidebar if it’s not currently visible, click the Hide/Show Task List button, choose View > Show/Hide Task List, or press ⌘-Option-T. (The pop-up menu on the right side of the Hide/Show Task List button lets you select whether the right sidebar shows the Task List, the Info Panel, or both.)

 Info Panel as Popover

 Alternatively, the Info Panel can appear as a popover, which disappears as soon as you click outside it.
 To display the Info Panel as a popover, first go to BusyCal > Preferences > Info Panel and make sure the “Display Info Panel in floating window” checkbox is deselected.
 Then:

-- If the Info Panel in the righthand sidebar is hidden (see above), the popover appears when you select an event in the calendar or a to do in the To Do List and press ⌘-Return, or double-click an event in the calendar or a to do in the To Do List.
-If “Open Info Panel for new events” is selected in BusyCal > Preferences > Info Panel, the popover also appears when you create a new event or to do.
+- If the Info Panel in the righthand sidebar is hidden (see above), the popover appears when you select an event in the calendar or a task in the Task List and press ⌘-Return, or double-click an event in the calendar or a task in the Task List.
+If “Open Info Panel for new events” is selected in BusyCal > Preferences > Info Panel, the popover also appears when you create a new event or task.